-Documentation may be requested upon a claim review to determine that appropriate coding was billed.
+Documentation may be requested upon a claim review to determine appropriate billing.
 Providers must keep accurate documentation.
 When infusion time is a factor, providers should report the actual timeline over which the infusion is administered.
 Documentation should include but is not limited to:

 - Orders from a physician or a non-physician provider (Nurse Practitioner/Physician Assistant)

 - Types of infusion(s)

 - Signature log or signature attestation for any missing or illegible signatures within the medical record (includes all personnel providing services)

 - Documentation of the anatomic location

+- Route of administration, e.g., intradermal, intramuscular, intravenous, subcutaneous

 - Preparation of the site

+- Technique, e.g., push or drip

 - Local anesthetic administration

 - Name and dosage of the drug administered

 - Start time of each infusion

 - Stop time of each infusion

 - Rate of each infusion

 - Member reaction, such as vital signs; Time of each member interaction during monitoring

 - All post-procedure instructions related to the injection